gmc-code/PC-microbit-micropython/docs/lessons2/music.rst

     #.
 Play the 5 notes: c, e, g, e, c.
     #.
 Play the 5 notes: c, e, g, e, c with a tempo of 120, 180 and 240bpm.
     #.
-Design a function that takes a tempo list of 120, 240, 360 , 480 and 600 bpm as one parameter and a sleep_time with default value 1000.
+Design a function that takes the 5 notes: c, e, g, e, c, as one parameter; takes a tempo list of 120, 240, 360 , 480 and 600 bpm as a second parameter and a third parameter: sleep_time with default value 1000.
 Use a repeat loop to set the tempo and play the notes_list.

     .. dropdown::
         :icon: codescan